-5.5.2 CUSTOMER
+5.5.2 CUSTOMER CLASSES

-The City decided to create two new customer classes to more accurately allocate costs based on usage trends.
-The first class contains all customers except irrigation customers.
+The City decided to create two new customer classes to more accurately allocate costs based on updated usage trends.
+The first class consists of all customers except irrigation customers.
 The second class contains irrigation customers.
 The rates for irrigation customers are higher due to the higher peaking (extra capacity) demands they place on the water system.